attilagyoriid/java_data_structures_algorithms/README.md

     - Remove Element
     - Find Max Min
     - Max Profit | Best Time to Buy and Sell a Stock
+    - Max Profit | Best Time to Buy and Sell a Stock II
 - Stack
   - Valid Parentheses
 ## Run the demo: